SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

    and a term (either a tuple or a bitvector term).

 4) **Arithmetic sums** are used to build arithmetic polynomials.
-   An arithmeitc sum is of the form
+   An arithmetic sum is of the form

    .. container:: centered